jhawe/jhawe.github.io/_posts/2019-08-08-gigabyte-aorus-bios-update.md

 ---

 ## Motivation
+OK, this is a little off topic, but might help someone else at some point so I just post this hardware issue related post.

-I recently purchased parts for a new PC system (yeah!).
+I recently purchased parts for a new mini-ITX PC system (yeah!).
 More specifically, I purchased these main components:

 * Gigabyte B450 I AORUS PRO WIFI (rev 1.0)
 * AMD Ryzen 7 3700X
 * Sapphire Radeon RX 5700 XT
 * ... other stuff

-However, to be able to get it to run successfully, I knew that I'd have to flash/update the BIOS prior to installing the 3rd Gen Ryzen processor.
-For this I obtained a 'CPU bootkit' (see [here]()) directly from AMD with which I was able to start the PC and enter the BIOS to perform the update.
+Now, to be able to get it to run successfully, I knew that I'd have to flash/update the BIOS prior to installing the 3rd Gen Ryzen processor.
+For this, I obtained a 'CPU bootkit' (see [here](https://www.amd.com/en/support/kb/faq/pa-100#faq-Short-Term-Processor-Loan-Boot-Kit)) directly from AMD with which I was able to start the PC and enter the BIOS to perform the update, however, ...

-However ...
+> NOTE 1: really nice from AMD: just write them, make it clear that you need an 'old' CPU for flashing the BIOS and they'll send you one
+> (of course: you have to send it back once your're done)

+> NOTE 2: Be aware that not every mobo supports the new Ryzens from the start and that a firmware update might be required!

 ## Problem description
 After downloading the (what I thought..) *correct* BIOS version, every time I entered the BIOS and tried to flash the BIOS (pressing F8 to access the Q-Flash utility)